My Love for Music helped me find prior art in IEEE 802.16 standard. Let me tell you how.

-Some patent examiners even feel that telecom-related patents do not go through relatively stronger examination before grant.
+Some patent examiners even feel that telecom-related patents do not go through a relatively stronger examination before the grant.
 After all, one can find ‘related’ prior art easily with some search effort.

 Getting back to the case, it was related to a patent infringement suit in China and the client’s aim was to kill the third party’s Chinese patent.
 The technology of the patent in question was related to phone systems, specifically sending voice packets over communication channels.
 The independent claim was focused on finding an indicator in the header of a payload.

 It looked like a walk in the park.
 But it turned out to be an illusion!

 Now, the life of a searcher can easily be explained with one simple diagram.
 All we need to do is go from point A to Point B.

 I started the journey by taking the first step, which I feel is comparatively easy.
 Being an engineer, I love understanding the technical aspect of the invention/patent.